 Whether you need to attend court or not, your solicitor is there to help guide you and will always advise you what’s best to do in order to win a fair settlement.

-Do I need a medical exam to claim after a car accident?
+Do I need a medical exam to claim?